Leonardozn/coyote-cli/README.md

 ##### 6.2 id/:id method
 This get method returns a specific document whose _id attribute is equal to the parameter indicated in the endpoint like this ```http://localhost:8300/{model-name}/id/5fee03c6abb36e710eef9236```.
 ##### 6.3 list method
-This get method returns all the documents whose attributes match the parameters indicated in the endpoint as query like this ```http://localhost:8300/select?phone=96254687&age=30```.
-If the parameter is called name, then the search will make a comparison that contains a string like its assigned value, that is, a regex query.
+This get method returns all the documents whose attributes match the parameters indicated in the endpoint as query like this ```http://localhost:8300/list?phone=96254687&age=30```.
+If the parameter is called ```name```, then the search will make a comparison that contains a string like its assigned value, that is, a regex query.
 ##### 6.4 update method
-This post method receives a json object that requires the attributes of a specific document (indicated through the _id attribute of the same object) that will be modified and will return the modified document.
+This post method receives a json object that requires the attributes of a specific document (indicated through the attribute of the same object, "_id" in **mongodb** or "id" in **postgresql**) that will be modified and will return the modified document.

 ## 7 Authentication
 With **COYOTE-CLI** it is also possible to generate a simple authentication module with their respective controllers and routes using token and refresh-token.

-You just have to run the command ```coyote-generate-auth``` and it will automatically generate two ```auth.js``` files in controllers and routes.
+You just have to run the command ```coyote-generate-auth``` and it will automatically generate two ```auth.js``` files in controllers and routes as well as the ```middlewares``` directory and the ```session.js``` file in charge of the login functions and control of user routes by role, respectively.
 However, **COYOTE-CLI** does not generate a database, so a little configuration will be necessary.
-If you have **followed the instructions correctly** so far you will only have given a name to the database that you will use, well it is time to create it with only two collections in it as follows:
+If you have **followed the instructions correctly** so far you will only have given a name to the database that you will use and follow the instructions depending on the chosen database:

+##### mongodb
+* Create a dattabase.

 * Create the roles collection with the pairs ```{ "name": "role_name", "permissions": ["/user", "/role"], "created": your_date, "status": true }```.
 In ```role_name``` and ```your_date``` you can put the name you want to give to your role and the date you are creating it respectively.